NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 ## Journal Hardening

 It is no secret that Systemd services run with very lax permissions.
-What is less often talk about, is the Systemd journal.
+One thing that is less often talked about is the Systemd journal, Journald.

 As the primary logging mechanism for systemd-based distributions, Journald captures vast amounts of system and application data.
 However, this collection of information also presents significant security risks if left unprotected.
-This is why we must also take a look at hardening the System journal, which I find is essential for maintaining system integrity, protecting sensitive data, and ensuring compliance with security standards.
+This is why we must also take a look at hardening the system journal, which I find is essential for maintaining system integrity, protecting sensitive data, and ensuring compliance with security standards.

 There are various methods through which Journald can leak sensitive information.
-The thread model for the Journal may differ based on your distribution (i.e., different distributions ship different configurations for the system journal) but as a general rule of thumb you should consider storing system journal on encrypted storage, with proper permissions (e.g., `640`) to protect it from unauthorized inquiries.
-If you have configured Journald to send logs over the network, then then proper encryption is mandatory, or the data may be intercepted during transmission.
+The threat model for the Journal may differ based on your distribution (i.e., different distributions ship different configurations for the system journal), but as a general rule of thumb you should consider storing the system journal on encrypted storage, with proper permissions (e.g., `640`) to protect it from unauthorized inquiries.
+Additionally, if you have configured Journald to send logs over the network, then then proper encryption is mandatory, or the data may be intercepted during transmission.
 Do treat logfiles like toxic waste, and handle them with care.

 As a precaution, you might consider using volatile storage for the system journal as such: